felipe-m/freecad_filter_stage/readme.md

 ```
  +--- scr: Source files in Python
     +--- comps: functions in Python for FreeCAD, https://github.com/felipe-m/fcad-comps
+ +--- scr_cq: Source files in Python using CadQuery
  +--- freecad: Saved FreeCAD designs
  +--- stl: Parts exported to STL
  +--- imgs: Images of the 4 parts in png format